Application Instructions

 International Students

-If English isn't your first language, please submit your TOEFL, MELAB, or IELTS English proficiency scores.
+If your native language is not English, please submit scores from the TOEFL, MELAB, or IELTS English proficiency examination.
 Read more about required scores.

 • Required TOEFL scores are 84 or above, with section scores of at least 21 on writing and at least 19 on reading.